Lucas Krupinski

+Lucas Krupinski (born 5 June 1992), born Łukasz Krupiński, is a British-Polish pianist and Steinway Artist.

 Biography

-Since his Carnegie Hall debut in 2018, Lucas has appeared with orchestras such as the Royal Philharmonic Orchestra, Jerusalem Symphony, Warsaw Philharmonic, Sinfonia Varsovia, Buffalo Philharmonic, Armenian State Symphony, Bratislava Radio Symphony, George Enescu Philharmonic, and the Orchestra of the Americas.
+Since his Carnegie Hall debut in 2018, Krupinski has appeared with orchestras such as the Royal Philharmonic Orchestra, Jerusalem Symphony, Warsaw Philharmonic, Sinfonia Varsovia, Buffalo Philharmonic, Armenian State Symphony, Bratislava Radio Symphony, George Enescu Philharmonic, and the Orchestra of the Americas.
 He has performed at major venues across Europe, Asia, and North America, including the Royal Albert Hall, Wigmore Hall, La Fenice, Salle Cortot, Auditorium La Verdi, Merkin Hall, and a special recital at the PyeongChang Winter Olympics.

-His debut album, Espressione, featuring Chopin, Scriabin, and Haydn, was praised by Gramophone, Pizzicato, and international broadcasters for its passionate reading and rich tonal colour, receiving airplay on BBC Radio 3, WQXR New York, ABC Australia, Polish Radio 2, and CBC Canada.
+Krupinski's debut album, Espressione … From Bolzano to San Marino, featuring Chopin, Scriabin, and Haydn, was praised by British classical music publication Gramophone, Pizzicato, and international broadcasters for its passionate reading and rich tonal colour, receiving airplay on BBC Radio 3, WQXR New York, ABC Australia, Polish Radio 2, and CBC Canada.
 It was nominated for the International Classical Music Awards alongside albums by Krystian Zimerman and Evgeny Kissin.

-A dedicated chamber musician, Lucas has been a member of the Penderecki Trio since 2023, alongside violinist Leticia Moreno and cellist Claudio Bohórquez.
-In solo recitals, he is increasingly recognised for a style that balances tradition and spontaneity, often weaving moments of improvisation into his interpretations.
+A chamber musician, Krupinski has been a member of the Penderecki Trio since 2023, alongside violinist Leticia Moreno and cellist Claudio Bohórquez.